 Enter Red Robin.
 I began seeing the commercials for this place in my neck of the woods about 10-12 years ago. (circa 2008ish).
 The odd thing was that up until that point, any time you saw a commercial for something it was because they were building it at least about 20 minutes from you and if it hadn’t already opened… would be in the next 30 days.
 But try as I might, I could not find one near me.
-It was an odd cycle because the commercial would play… I would try to find it near me (which at this time was imperative because I didn’t have my own ride so it would have needed to be something I could walk to.) when I could locate a place… I would sulk about it then forget about it.
+It was an odd cycle because the commercial would play… I would try to find it near me (which at this time was imperative because I didn’t have my own ride so it would have needed to be something I could walk to.) when I could not locate a place… I would sulk about it then forget about it.
 And the damn commercial would play again.
-Thinking back on it makes me laugh, It wasn’t one of those that played all the time, only once in a blue moon… There was so much time in between that I would forget the name of the place.
+Thinking back on it makes me laugh because it wasn’t one of those that played all the time, only once in a blue moon… There was so much time in between that I would forget the name of the place.
 But I lived kinda in the sticks… without a car the search was hopeless.

 Fast Forward to 2014 – I was invited to go to Nashville with a guy that I used to know.
 It was his mother’s birthday… It was a place that I had never been so that intrigued me.
 We got in the car and left for the week.
 We did a lot on that trip… but one of the things that stood out to me was sitting in the truck, watching the scenery pass me by… (my favorite leisure time activity when I am not driving.)
 We pass by a shopping center where I notice Red Robin.
 I had to make a case for stopping and eating there.
 Hard to when I had never laid eyes on one.
 But how can you mess up a burger joint?